SSaquif/docker-notes/part-2.md

 I have a feeling, in this part I might face the same issue as in part-1 issue-2.
 Skipped for now.
 Will come back to it when working on actual projects

+> I was right, same Issue.
+Also it seems this is something most people do not do.

+However this [link](https://stackoverflow.com/questions/39397548/how-to-give-non-root-user-in-docker-container-access-to-a-volume-mounted-on-the) might provide the solution.
+Idea is to have a shell script in the folder that gets run to change user permissions.
+But I am already doing the same thing in the dockerfile.
+Perhaps try doing it through the `command` property of compose file.

 ## Database Migration

 ### Some Basics